Imdsm/deis/contrib/rackspace/README.md

 ### Run the provision script
 Run the [Rackspace provision script](provision-rackspace-cluster.sh) to spawn a new CoreOS cluster.
 You'll need to provide the name of the key pair you just added.
-Optionally, you can also specify a flavor name.
+Optionally, you can also specify the supernova environment to use, as well as a flavor name.
+The environment will default to `production`, and the flavor to `performance1-2`.
 ```console
 $ cd contrib/rackspace
 $ ./provision-rackspace-cluster.sh